mazz/PhoenixVideo/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+With your server running, you can visit your app at  [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

-## Learn more
+## Learn more about the Phoenix framework

   * Official website: http://www.phoenixframework.org/
   * Guides: http://phoenixframework.org/docs/overview